Ptmlol/ReplaceDownloads/README.md

 >iptables -I FORWARD -j NFQUEUE --queue-num 0

 without the # for queueing iptables.

 Use:
 >iptables -I INPUT -j NFQUEUE --queue-num 0

 >iptables -I OUTPUT -j NFQUEUE --queue-num 0

-Use above commands in the terminal instead of the "forward" command if you want to use your own computer for testing and not another computer connected to the same network
+in the terminal instead of the "forward" command if you want to use your own computer for testing and not another computer connected to the same network.

 >echo 1 > /proc/sys/net/ipv4/ip_forward